Skip to main content

 1. A four-year bachelor’s degree from a recognized college or university.

-2. A cumulative Grade Point Average (GPA) of at least 2.75 for all undergraduate work or a GPA of at least 3.0 for the junior and senior years of undergraduate work (based on A=4.00).
+2. A cumulative Grade Point Average (GPA) of at least 2.75 for all undergraduate coursework or an average GPA of 3.0 or greater across the semesters/quarters comprising the last 60 hours of undergraduate coursework (based on A=4.0).

 Degree Requirements